nigelperks/LegacyBasic/doc/LegacyBasic.rst

 ^^^
 Return to the operating system.

+COMPILE
+^^^^^^^
+Compile the current Basic program into B-code without running it, to check for syntax and other compilation errors.

 CONT
 ^^^^
 Continue running the program after it was stopped with STOP or break (CTRL-C).